Summer Adventure Camps

 We’ll be living in tents and enjoying our evenings in different areas most nights, identifying the stars and sharing highlights of our learning.

-Is the 14-day course offered in other locations or on different dates?
+Is the 10-day adventure camp offered in other locations or on different dates?

-We offer this course in a variety of locations and during different periods throughout the summer to accommodate the destination and schedule that works best for you.
-You can also explore the Pacific Northwest and Alaska on a 14-day summer expedition!
+We offer this summer adventure camp in a variety of locations and during different periods throughout the summer to accommodate the destination and schedule that works best for you.
+You can also explore the Oregon and Alaska on a 10-day or 14-day summer adventure camp!

-This course is best suited to those who want to challenge on a memorable summer adventure!
+This camp is best suited to those who want to challenge on a memorable summer adventure!

-What do I need to do to physically prepare for this course?
+What do I need to do to physically prepare for this camp?

 You do not need to be an “Ironman” to participate in this course.
 That said, you will be required to carry your own pack, with your own gear and some group gear.
 While backpacking, your pack will weigh between 30 and 40 pounds at any given time, while hiking over rugged terrain.